quintbro/chicago-crime/README.md

 ### nn_shap.ipynb
 This file contains the code used to fit and train our neural network as well as generate shap values for a random forest model.
 Both were used to predict number of daily crimes
-## shap_beeswarm.png
-A beeswarm plot of the SHAP values